 By reducing yourself to a mere object that is acted upon, you lose the greater agency of choice in suitors—the power to steer your fate toward those men who intrigue you most.

 And so the situation with men can sometimes seem like a revolving door of incompatibility and gradual letdown.
 All the while, there are men you may see on the fringes, men who truly catch your eye, even if fleetingly so.
 They may not last long in your mind once they pass the field of your vision.
 Like colorful birds, they may be a quick burst of radiance and curious energies that you dismiss as beyond grasp.
 They may also be like lovely polestars in the heavens, beings who are somewhat haunting and mesmerizing, or simply tickle something in your psyche.
-They may be unattainable in your mind because you don’t have the confidence to approach them and so fear rejection.
-Or perhaps you’re the type of luminous woman who can have almost any man she wants, but never, as a rule, deigns to make the first move, because you’ve never had to.
+Perhaps men like this are unattainable in your mind because you don’t have the confidence to approach them and so fear rejection.
+Perhaps you’re the type of luminous woman who can have almost any man she wants, but never, as a rule, deigns to make the first move, because you’ve never had to.
 Wherever on the scale you may lie, the decision to put yourself in plain sight is a common tactic you use in your seduction.
 It boils down, essentially, to a coy game of sit and wait: those who prostrate upon your altar are rewarded with your attention, however momentarily—those who do not might as well not exist at all.

 This strategy may work quite fine in one sense: catching men in the net is easy when they whirl like schools of silver sprats over your vibrant beauty and charm.
 Where this strategy might not shine so well, however, is in its inherent passivity, the spirit of which will often balk at making any difficult climb to have what’s desired beyond the lazy reach.
 By reducing yourself to a mere object that is acted upon, you lose the greater agency of choice in suitors—the power to steer your fate toward those men who intrigue you most.
 While “it is the woman who chooses the man who will choose her,” as French playwright Paul Geraldy once claimed, the fact remains that you are still playing with the cards dealt you by chance, and while all chance can’t be removed from life, any extra agency we may find along the way in steering it better to our fulfillment should, rightfully, be nurtured.
 Particularly where it relates to finding a dyed-in-the-wool dominant man you respect and deeply want, how could this not be so?
 For these men who stir you a little or a lot may never come your way of their own accord, no matter how well placed you are in their view.
 They may never step upon the path leading to you, no matter how brilliant or vivacious you might be or appear.
 It’s very possible that some of these intriguing beings refuse to approach you, for they grow weary of the cat and mouse games so often associated with the politics of feminine desirability and those women who demonstrate the ability to cynically exploit it.
 They may see, as I often do, that women so often used to being worshiped and pursued (most often for their beauty) tend to be drunk on the narcissism that often results from such attention.
 The idea they are hot commodities in demand that males have to compete for to earn their attention permeates their thinking, and, not surprisingly, often the fate of their relationships with men.
 How many women have you seen in life who claim their men “wear the pants” in their relationship, despite the painfully obvious fact that it’s just not the case and never really has been?
 How many charades have you seen played out where the “king” is metaphysically crawling behind his supposed servant?
 Chances are you’ve seen this before, and if you honor the spirit of submission, such a relationship fate probably sickens or horrifies you.

 Is she willing to have the courage of her convictions—to step outside of her shell and risk the adventure in finding the heady mixture she truly desires?
 Or will she play it safe with an indefinite game of sit pretty and wait?